GanciclovirOther Names: Cytovene IV, ganciclovir sodium Drug Class: Opportunistic Infections and Coinfections

 What is ganciclovir?

-CMV diseases, including that affecting the eye (CMV retinitis), are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+CMV diseases, including CMV retinitis, are opportunistic infections (OIs) of HIV.
+An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ganciclovir to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of ganciclovir in people with HIV.

-- Other types of CMV disease, including CMV pneumonitis (infection and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system).
-(This is an “off-label” use.)
+- Other types of CMV disease, including CMV pneumonitis (infection and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system)

-- A varicella zoster virus (VZV) disease called progressive outer retinal necrosis, which is an infection and necrotizing inflammation (causing tissue death) of the eye’s retina.
-(This is an “off-label” use.)
+- Two (VZV) diseases called progressive outer retinal necrosis and acute retinal necrosis, both of which are infection and necrotizing inflammation (causing tissue death) of the eye's

-- Certain human herpesvirus 8 (HHV-8) diseases, including multicentric Castleman’s disease (a disease of the lymph nodes).
-(This is an “off-label” use.)
+- Certain human herpesvirus 8 (HHV-8) diseases, including multicentric Castleman’s disease (a disease of the )

 What should I tell my health care provider before taking ganciclovir?